5 Volunteers You May (Wish You Didn’t) Know and How to Handle Them

 You can roll your eyes every week, or you can address it.
 And let me help you out: Address it.
 If you don’t, this is one problem that’ll spread like wildfire.
 If other volunteers watch the same person coming in late all the time and you do nothing about it, then it’s a free pass for them not to watch their clock.

 There are a couple of things to try.
 First, regularly use your weekly team huddles to remind volunteers of role expectations and being on time is of key importance.
 (Even if this seems to help, don’t stop saying it.
 Communicate continually that promptness is an ongoing expectation.)
 Second, encourage volunteers.
-Give them positive reinforcement when they’re prompt—maybe a gift card to Starbucks or a simple verbal acknowledgment.
+Give them positive reinforcement when they’re prompt—maybe a gift card to a coffee shop or a simple verbal acknowledgment.

 Now if these things don’t work for Tardy Tim, it’s time for a blunt conversation.
 Keep it simple.
 Share with Tim that you notice he has a hard time with the schedule and offer specifics (“You’ve been 15 minutes late the past four Sundays.”)
 Ask why and if there’s something you can do to help.
 Never accuse him (“You must not care about this ministry”), and watch your wording.
 Tim may have something big going on and a legitimate reason for being late.
 Once you hear the answer, move to find a resolution together.